How to Maintain a Valid Immigration Status in Canada

 International students must have a valid study permit to study in Canada for longer than 6 months unless exempt.
 Therefore, international students are responsible for maintaining valid immigration status and following Immigration, Refugees and Citizenship Canada (IRCC) regulations while studying in Canada.

-To remain in compliance with your study permit conditions, an international student must:
+To remain in compliance with study permit conditions, international students must:

-At Vancouver Community College (VCC), international students are required to be enrolled in every term of their chosen program, except during scheduled breaks.
+At VCC, international students are required to be enrolled in every term of their program, except during scheduled breaks.
 These breaks are determined in advance by the program department.
-In accordance with IRCC regulations, VCC is obligated to report the academic status of international students to ensure compliance with study permit conditions.
+In accordance with IRCC regulations, VCC is obligated to report the academic status of all international students to ensure compliance with study permit conditions.

 As an international student, if you take an unscheduled break from your program or if you enrolled as a part-time student (except for the last academic term), that may impact your eligibility for the following: